semimod/openvaf-website/content/docs/getting-started/circuit_simulation.md

 ngspice iscas85_benchmark_circuit.sp
 ```

 to see the results.
-Note that this is a very large circuit whose simulation can take minutes.
+Note that this is a very large circuit whose simulation **can take more than ten minutes**.